Sedbergh to Garsdale

 Walk 12 - A low level linear walk without particular difficulty following Garsdale and the Clough River from Sedbergh to the Moorcock Inn - 11 miles [5 hours] - By train to Dent Station then Saturdays only Western Dales Bus to Sedbergh.
 This walk can only be easily accomplished from the northbound 0849 ex Leeds train service unless a lift can be arranged.
 This involves some road walking at the very least and this can be varied depending on preference as the footpaths parallel the Sedbergh-Hawes main road all the way.
 Indeed, the short field sections at Hole House, Blades and Cross Thwaite could be omitted to save time or adverse muddy conditions.
 Back to Moorcock Walks

 Alight the train at Dent Station.
-Take the Saturday only from, Dent Station - Kendal bus [1020 as at Oct 2015] and alight in the centre of Sedbergh.
+Take the Saturday only from, Dent Station - Kendal bus and alight in the centre of Sedbergh.
 This is an excellent service.
 Remember that the bus may not wait longer than 10 min for a late running train and so it's advisable to have a contingency plan in mind.
-Do the walk in reverse starting at Garsdale if the train is running late.
+Perhaps do the walk in reverse starting at Garsdale if the train is running late.

 Cross the main Hawes-Sedbergh Road and now follow left hand bank of Clough River for the next mile or so.
 Resist the temptation to try and rejoin the main road at Swarthgill.
 Continue on to join main road at Aye Gill.
 Follow the main road for 400m and just after passing Slack Cottage look out for a foot path sign on the left.
 Pass across a field and to the left of the farm buildings at Low House and Blades Farms following the way marks to rejoin the main road briefly at Smarthwaite and the river bridge.